 Davidson College Art Galleries, Belk Visual rts Center, 315 North Main and Griffith Streets, Davidson.
-Van Every Gallery & Smith Gallery, Nov.
-5 - Dec.
+Van Every Gallery & Smith Gallery, Through Dec.
 16 - "Kent Williams, Native Bone and Far to Home".
-A reception will be held on Nov.
-5, from 6-8pm with a gallery talk at 6:30pm.
 With the support of the Herb Jackson and Laura Grosch Gallery Endowment and the Davidson College Friends of the Arts, we are pleased to present an exhibition of oil paintings and works on paper by Kent Williams.
 Hours: Tue.-Thur., 10am-4pm.
-Contact: 704/894-2519 or at (www. davidsoncollegeartgalleries.org).
+Contact: 704/894-2519 or at (www.davidsoncollegeartgalleries.